Wal-Mart investor ire could cloud annual meeting

 Large investors and a scrappy group of employee shareholders are calling for leaders such as Wal-Mart's chief executive and its chairman to be removed from the board of directors for their alleged connection to a bribery scandal in Mexico.

 "Wal-Mart has given us an opportunity, with the Mexico bribery scandal, to pick up a head of steam," said Jackie Goebel, 60, a company employee for two decades.

-She belongs to a group called Organization United for Respect at Walmart - which is supported by groups including a major grocery union - and has spent the last couple days encouraging fellow stockholders to vote against several directors.
+Goebel belongs to a group called Organization United for Respect at Walmart, which is supported by groups including a major grocery union and has spent the last couple days encouraging stockholders to vote against several directors.

-A New York Times investigation published in April said that management at Wal-Mart de Mexico, or Walmex, allegedly orchestrated bribes of $24 million to help it grow quickly and that Wal-Mart's top brass tried to cover it up.
+A New York Times investigation published in April said that management at Wal-Mart de Mexico (WALMEXV.MX), or Walmex, allegedly orchestrated bribes of $24 million to help it grow quickly and that Wal-Mart's top brass tried to cover it up.